Data Model

 - The Location could be a county or zip code.

-- The Event is the epidemiological unit with latitude, longitude, and time representing dead animals found.
+- An Event is the epidemiological unit with latitude, longitude, and time representing the position where dead animals found.

 - No Specimens, Diagnostics, or Laboratory data are generated.